Sowintuu/voiceAtis/README.md

 ## Usage
 * Start your sim and start a flight.
-* Start the voiceAtis.exe file in the unziped folder.
+* Start the voiceAtis.exe file in the unzipped folder.
    * **Note that you must start the .exe as admin if you have started your sim as admin!**
 * Tune the ATIS frequency of the airport where you are parking.
    * Don't forget to activate receive mode of the radio (COM1, COM2, NAV1, NAV2)
 * You should hear the ATIS now, if:
    * There is an ATC station online at this airport (TWR, APP, GND or DEL)
    * The airport has an ATIS frequency at [ourairports.com](http://ourairports.com)
-* If there is an frequency, but no station only, voiceAtis will read the current METAR only.
+* If there is a frequency, but no station online, voiceAtis will read the current METAR only.

 ### Custom airport data
 Airport data is downloaded from [ourairports.com](http://ourairports.com).
 You can see these data at `airports.info` file at main directory.
 It may happen that this data is inaccurate or an airport is missing.